 - Color & Wood Grain.
 Thanks to advancements in composite technology, modern-day synthetic decking companies feature a wider range of color variations and textures than ever before.
 Many brands now carry lines with textures and color variations that mimic natural wood grains.

 - Durability.
 Synthetic decking is typically more durable than organic fiber wood.
 It never splinters, doesn’t scratch easily, and is also incredibly nature resistant—even when exposed to storms and harsh ocean waters.

 - Maintenance.
 Composite does not require staining, sealing, sanding, or pest treatments.
 Artificial decks are ideal for commercial marinas, outdoor gathering spaces, and other high-traffic areas because they can withstand more wear and tear than natural wood.
 Just be sure to give composite a good scrub once a year.

 - Water & Decay Resistance.
 100% PVC or HDPE boards are completely waterproof and will not rot or develop mold like natural wood fibers.
 Boards made of wood-plastic composite are usually capped with artificial materials to reduce the chance of water penetration and decay.

 - Bug & Pest Infestations.
 Artificial decks are less likely to attract bugs that feed on wood fibers.
-The strength of composite boards also helps them withstand marine borers and other pests that would make decks their home.
+The strength of the artificial materials within the composite boards also helps them withstand marine borers and other pests that would make decks their home.

 - Environmental Friendliness.
 Many higher-end composite brands use up to 100% recycled materials in their boards.
-Companies like Trex repurpose recycled plastic bags, plastic film, and reclaimed wood to create deck boards that are strong enough to last a lifetime.
+Companies like Trex repurpose artificial materials like recycled plastic bags and plastic film in addition to reclaimed wood to create deck boards that are strong enough to last a lifetime.